kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### Local XML Configuration

-The eBay Exchange Platformrsquo;s ships with a sample extension configuration file—*magento-install-dir*/app/etc/e2bc.xml.sample—that enables you to specify options such as:
+The eBay Retail Order Managementrsquo;s ships with a sample extension configuration file—*magento-install-dir*/app/etc/e2bc.xml.sample—that enables you to specify options such as:
 - eBay Enterprise Exchange mapping for the Magento shipping method.
 - Stored value card number ranges.
 - Whether or not to delete feed files on the eBay Enterprise server after they have been read.